containers/buildah/docs/buildah-push.md

 Use certificates at *path* (\*.crt, \*.cert, \*.key) to connect to the registry.
 The default certificates directory is _/etc/containers/certs.d_.

+**--compression-format** *format*

+Specifies the compression format to use.
+Supported values are: `gzip`, `zstd` and `zstd:chunked`.

+**--compression-level** *level*

+Specify the compression level used with the compression.

+Specifies the compression level to use.
+The value is specific to the compression algorithm used, e.g. for zstd the accepted values are in the range 1-20 (inclusive), while for gzip it is 1-9 (inclusive).

 **--creds** *creds*

 The [username[:password]] to use to authenticate with the registry if required.